 The pressure is on your pencil, and how much makes a huge difference: a lighter touch results in a lighter color, whereas a heavier hand creates a dark, saturated hue.
 Lighter pressure is the usual go-to because it makes a better base for layering colors, but the best way to feel it out is to make a pressure scale — simply draw swatches of the same color using different pressures and you'll quickly see the difference.
 Then you can refer to your scale as your work on your piece.

 3. Incising Paper

 Incising or indenting is a technique that allows you to make very thin, white lines within dark values.
 So cool!

 To do it, place a piece of transparent paper (such as tracing paper or waxed paper) over your drawing paper.
 Use a ballpoint pen or a 2H graphite pencil to draw the incision lines, pushing down hard enough to make an indent on the paper below.

 Once you've drawn all the lines, remove the sheet of transparent paper and shade over the indented areas.
-(This comes in especially handy when drawing fine details like animal fur , flower filaments and anthers, leaf veins, scratches and more.)
+(This comes in handy when drawing fine details like animal fur , flower filaments and anthers, leaf veins, scratches and more.)

 4. Drawing Highlights

 There are several methods to create the lightest areas in your colored pencil drawings, and they often depend on the types of paper you draw on.
 On white paper, simply use the blank paper itself as the highlight.
-(You can create an outline of your highlight with a light color, so that you remember not to shade there!)
+(You can create an outline of your highlight with a light color, so you remember not to shade there.)
 On colored paper, you'll need to use pencils to add the highlight.